 Oak Tree Class

 We call the Oak Tree class the transition class because children move from a predominately child-led Early Years play based curriculum towards becoming more independent in literacy and numeracy skills.
 Our main focus is to ensure that pupils achieve high levels of basic skills whilst keeping the arts, science, humanities at the heart of the curriculum.
-The Oak Tree Class is small and made up of around 10 children so everyone has a high level of teaching input and support.
+The Oak Tree Class is small so everyone has a high level of teaching input and support.
 Oak Tree Class has a large classroom which opens onto a roof garden which has space for children to work outside and has amazing views across horse fields to the South Downs.
 They also make use of the infant garden for outdoor learning and woodwork.